janlelis/idiosyncratic-ruby.com/source/posts/18-con-struct-attributes.html.md

       end
     end

-It also seems to [perfom slightly better](https://gist.github.com/janlelis/02b75baac8521d311bf2) than the other options.
+It also seems to [perform slightly better](https://gist.github.com/janlelis/02b75baac8521d311bf2) than the other options.

 ### Further Reading